phyletica/ecoevolity-model-prior/docs-source/source/sim-analyses.rst

 But, your batch ID number should be different.

-**Make a note of your batch ID number, you will need it moving forward.**
+**IMPORTANT: Make a note of your batch ID number, you will need it moving forward.**
+For all of the commands below, use your batch ID number in place of ``308303035``.

 Commit simulation scripts
 -------------------------